 Timeline of Australian history and culture

 This list is a timeline of various events which are considered to be significant in Australian history and in the development of Australian culture.
-The deaths of various significant people are included; although their births, which were not significant at the time, are not listed — however, births of significant people are included in the “Calendar of Australian history and culture”.
+The deaths of various significant people are included; although their births, which were not significant at the time, are not listed — however, the births of some significant people are included in the “Calendar of Australian history and culture”.

 Valentine’s Day